Vivian-Portfolio/Super-Mart/README.md

 ---

-## 9. Key Insights
+## 8. Key Insights

-1. *Total Sales reached 401K with a 21% profit margin* - meaning Super Mart retains approximately ₦1 in every ₦5 of revenue generated, after product costs.
+1. **Total Sales reached 401K with a 21% profit margin** - meaning Super Mart retains approximately ₦1 in every ₦5 of revenue generated, after product costs.

-2. *Product41 is the single top-performing product* with 23K in sales value - significantly ahead of other products, making it the most critical item for stock availability.
+2. **Product41 is the single top-performing product** with 23K in sales value - significantly ahead of other products, making it the most critical item for stock availability.

-3. *January recorded the highest monthly sales*, peaking near 50K, suggesting a strong start-of-year trading period that could be leveraged for future promotions.
+3. **January recorded the highest monthly sales**, peaking near 50K, suggesting a strong start-of-year trading period that could be leveraged for future promotions.

-4. *Daily sales show recurring peaks around the 10th, 20th, and 30th of each month* - likely aligned with salary payment cycles or restocking patterns.
+4. **Daily sales show recurring peaks around the 10th, 20th, and 30th of each month** - likely aligned with salary payment cycles or restocking patterns.

-5. *Online and Direct Sales dominate the sales channel mix*, together accounting for over 85% of transactions, with Wholesaler contributing a smaller share.
+5. **Online and Direct Sales dominate the sales channel mix**, together accounting for over 85% of transactions, with Wholesaler contributing a smaller share.

-6. *Payment is evenly split between Cash and Online (50/50)* - indicating customers have no strong preference for one payment method over the other.
+6. **Payment is evenly split between Cash and Online (50/50)** - indicating customers have no strong preference for one payment method over the other.

-7. *Category04 and Category02 are the top two performing categories*, together making up the majority of category-level revenue.
+7. **Category04 and Category02 are the top two performing categories**, together making up the majority of category-level revenue.

 ---

-## 10. Recommendations
+## 9. Recommendations

 | Priority | Recommendation | Based On | Suggested Owner |
 |----------|---------------|----------|-----------------|